FoxFlicker/7d2d-soul-destruction/README.md

 ## 📦 Status

-- ✔️ Fully working
+- ✔️ Working
 - ⚠️ Lightly tested
-- ❌ No in-game UI for debuff descriptions
+- ❌ No in-game UI for debuff descriptions, but a console code can be ran to determine current stat effects. 'buff sd'
 - 🧪 Very lightly balanced, but you'll want to tweak the numbers for public gameplay.

 ## 📥 Usage